TRIP HIGHLIGHTS

 ITINERARY

+Download PDFJoin our guide for a stroll through the compound of the Sforza Castle and be impressed by Leonardo Da Vinci’s design of this fortress and the city.
+A statue of the great inventor can be seen at Da Vinci Square.
 Continue with an orientation tour around the city center.
 Admire the magnificent Gothic exterior of the Duomo, the glass & steel Galleria, the first building in Italy to be lighted by electricity and the La Scala Opera House where the world’s finest have performed.
+Shop at boutiques along the popular Via Monte Napoleon after lunch.

+Take a short drive to Lake Garda, Italy’s biggest lake and renowned for its mild climate, amazing landscapes, and small, picturesque villages.
 Enjoy a walk around the ancient, fortified town of Peschiera del Garda with its narrow medieval streets and formidable fortifications built between the 16th and 17th centuries.
+Continue our journey towards Venice, a unique and captivating city known for its intricate network of canals, historic architecture and romantic ambiance.

 From Tronchetto, board a private water taxi to Venice, famous for its numerous churches, maze of canals and floating gondolas.